Internships and Scholarships

 At the conclusion of the training component, participants convene in the City Council Chamber for a Model City Council session and join CUNY in hosting a reception and celebration at City Hall for Council Members.

-Students who wish to participate in Model City Council in the Fall 2017 semester must:
+Students who wish to participate in the Model City Council must:

 - be enrolled in, or have completed, a College Now course or workshop;